roddicki/phonegap-360video-player/README.md

-# PhoneGap 360 mp4 video player
+# PhoneGap / Cordova 360 mp4 video player

 This is a Phonegap / Cordova 360 mp4 video player for Android and iOS.
 This project adds some simple HTML5 / JavaScript functionality to 360 video playback.